The Face of Love

 Time Out says

-This earnest tearjerker is enough of a distinctively odd duck to keep you engaged.
-In the first few minutes, vacationing LA interior designer Nikki (Annette Bening) discovers her husband Garrett (Ed Harris) dead on the seashore, the victim of a riptide.
-Fast forward five years, still hurting Nikki starts pursuing Garrett’s almost exact physical double, Tom (also Harris), a local art teacher.
-Can romance bloom again?
+Melodrama often risks the ridiculous to achieve the sublime, and though this unabashedly earnest tearjerker doesn’t completely transcend its narrative absurdities, it’s enough of a distinctively odd duck to keep you engaged.
+In the first few minutes, vacationing L.A. interior designer Nikki (Annette Bening) discovers her husband, Garrett (Ed Harris), dead on the seashore, the victim of a riptide.
+Fast-forward five years, when our still-hurting protagonist – shades of Vertigo – starts pursuing Garrett’s almost exact physical double, Tom (also Harris), a local art teacher.
+Can romance possibly bloom again?

 Cast and crew